-AP Biology Computer Science STEAM Externship/Internship Independent Study College Classes
+Marketing and Entrepreneurship Technology/STEAM Externship/Internship Independent Study College Classes

-Notes Regarding Core Courses and Electives
+Core Courses and Electives

 - 1. Science: Students must have completed Earth Science and Biology prior to enrolling in Chemistry, Anatomy, Physics, or Psychology.
-Students must have completed Biology prior to enrolling in AP Biology. - Math: Students making below a C- in math must develop a math remediation plan with the Upper School Head and Math department in order to advance to the next level.
+Students must have completed Biology prior to enrolling in AP Biology. - 2.
+Math: Students making below a C- in math must develop a math remediation plan with the Upper School Head and Math department in order to advance to the next level.
 Students must have completed Algebra II to enroll in math electives with the exception of general diploma students. - 3.
-Fitness: 1) Fitness may be taken only once a year unless special permission is granted by the Upper School Head.
-2) Participation in two J.V. or varsity level interscholastic team sports during the same academic year may be substituted for fitness.
-Outside fitness-related activities may be substituted for fitness at the discretion of the Upper School Head and on a pass/fail basis. - 4.
-Creative Arts: The following courses meet this requirement and may be taken at any point prior to graduation: Yearbook, Film Studies, Art, Senior Band, and Theater. - 5.
-Honors and AP courses: Students must have demonstrated advanced performance and obtain the recommendation from the teacher and/or Upper School Head to enroll in these courses.
+Fitness: 1) In grades 9-12, participation in two seasons at the J.V. or varsity level interscholastic team sports program may be substituted for fitness.
+This includes roles as managers, score keepers, and players.
+Outside fitness-related activities, such as dance or martial arts, may be substituted for fitness at the discretion of the Upper School Head. - 4.
+Creative Arts: The following courses meet this requirement and may be taken at any point prior to graduation: Yearbook, Art, Band, and Theater. - 5.
+Honors and AP Courses: Students must have demonstrated advanced performance and obtain the recommendation from the teacher and/or Upper School Head to enroll in these courses.
 See #10 Weighted Credit. - 6.
 Externships/Internships: Externships/Internships are supervised learning opportunities under the guidance of a Fuqua School teacher/staff member or approved outside professional.
 All externships/internships are coordinated through the upper school office. - 7.
 Independent Study/Online Classes: 1) An independent study/online classes may be taken only in cases where the student is blocked out of a required class and has taken Fuqua School's recommended progression of courses annually, or through special permission granted by the Upper School Head.
 2) No independent study/online classes may be taken as an Honors or AP option unless special permission is granted by the Upper School Head.

 - 8. College Classes: Students must have demonstrated outstanding performance and secured approval from the Upper School Head to enroll in a college class.
-All college classes count as both college and high school credit see "Extended Campus Program", page 29 and #10 Weighted Credit. - 9.
+All college classes count as both college and high school credit see #10 Weighted Credit, and "Extended Campus Program", page 28. - 9.
 Above Level Classes: Classes designated for grades 11 and/or 12 may be taken by students in grades 9 or 10 only with special permission from the Upper School Head. - 10.
 Weighted Credit: All AP, Honors, and core academic college courses are weighted.
 A core academic college course may also count as one of the three AP courses required for the advanced studies diploma. - 11.
 Class Load: Students must carry a full load of classes unless special permission is granted by the Upper School Head.